spinnaker/spinnaker/docs/commands.md

  * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--repositories`: (*Default*: `[]`) An optional list of repositories to cache images from.
 If not provided, Spinnaker will attempt to read accessible repositories from the registries _catalog endpoint
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--sort-tags-by-date`: Sort tags by creation date.
+Not recommended for use with large registries; sorting performance scales poorly due to limitations of the Docker V2 API.
  * `--track-digests`: Track digest changes.
 This is not recommended as it consumes a high QPM, and most registries are flaky.
  * `--username`: Your docker registry username
  * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.